deepakmodi320/Power-BI-Revenue-Analysis/README.md

-# ☕ Cafe Revenue Analysis Report using Excel and Power BI
+#☕ Cafe Revenue Analysis Report using Excel and Power BI

 This project presents a real-world sales analysis for a café selling food and beverages

-## ❓ This Report Answers the Following Business Questions
+##❓This Report Answers the Following Business Questions
 - Which product categories generate the highest revenue?
 - What are the monthly and quarterly revenue trends?
 - How does order volume vary across different days of the week?